TanishBasu2002/Spotify_Clone/README.md

-# Full Stack Spotify Clone with Next.js 13.4.13 App Router: React, Tailwind, Supabase, PostgreSQL
+# Full Stack Spotify Clone with Next.js 13.4.13 App Router: React, Tailwind, Supabase, PostgreSQL,Stripe

+to use the upload feature use the stripe <a href="https://stripe.com/docs/testing">test cards</a>

-This is a repository for a Full Stack Spotify Clone with Next.js 13.4 App Router: React, Tailwind, Supabase, PostgreSQL
+This is a repository for a Full Stack Spotify Clone with Next.js 13.4 App Router: React, Tailwind, Supabase, PostgreSQL ,Stripe

 Key Features: